 - Basement: Finished or partially finished including flooring, drywall, mudding and paint, ceiling and lighting.

-For example, the first $5000 spent on a kitchen may generate $7,500 in improved market value, whereas the next $5,000 spent on a kitchen (to total $10,000) may result in an additional $5,000 in improved value (or break-even).
-In other words, in this example, you got more bang for your buck on the first $5000 spent on the kitchen than the next $5,000.
+For example, the first $10,000 spent on a kitchen may generate an additional $5,000 in improved market value (totaling $15,000 in value from the upgrades), whereas the next $10,000 spent on the same kitchen may result in an additional $2,500 in improved value.
+In other words, in this example, you got more bang for your buck on the first $10,000 spent on the kitchen than the next $10,000 spent.
+Eventually, the dollar for dollar money spent on upgrades would be equivalent to the value realized on the upgrades.
+Every situation is different.

 The diminishing rate of return is very important when upgrading a home or using the purchase plus improvements program and the key thing to understand if you want maximum improved value is: